-Founded in Sheffield during 1932, Swann-Morton have become a world leader in the manufacture of surgical blades, scalpels and handles.
+Founded in Sheffield, England.
+Swann Morton is the world’s leading manufacturer of surgical stainless steel scalpels, scalpel blades and handles.
 It is a name respected globally for quality, precision, consistency and reliability.

 Although Swann Morton scalpels are the preferred choice of many of the world’s leading surgeons, within the beauty sector they are strictly used as a tool for Dermaplaning only.

 What is Dermaplaning?

 Dermaplaning is a method of physical exfoliation designed to remove accumulated dead skin cells and fine vellus hair on the face, also known as “peach fuzz”.
 Using a scalpel and a delicate touch, the therapist simply abrades the surface of the skin using light feathering strokes.
 The procedure is non-invasive, low-risk and completely painless.
 It provides instant and noticeable improvement of the skin’s tone and texture and with continued use the treatment can effectively reduce the appearance of various conditions such as acne scarring, hyperpigmentation and fine lines.
 Dermaplaning is an effective treatment on its own, however when combined with other services such as AHA or Enzymatic Peels the effects of each treatment are significantly enhanced.

 Although merely an old wives tale, many patients are often concerned their hair will grow back more noticeable after the treatment, this is not the case.
 This method of hair removal causes no physical effect on the hair follicle and/or the rate and thickness of hair growth, so clients can rest assured their hair will grow back in the same condition as before.